The core entropy for polynomials of higher degree: Abstract

 \section{Abstract}

 As defined by W. Thurston, the \emph{core entropy} of a polynomial is the entropy of the restriction to its Hubbard tree.
 For each $d \geq 2$, we study the core entropy as a function on the parameter space of polynomials of degree $d$, and prove it varies continuously both as a function of the combinatorial data and of the coefficients of the polynomials.
-This generalizes a conjecture of Thurston for quadratic polynomials.
+This confirms a conjecture of W. Thurston.